Neamar/DUCK/rosa_on_himself.md

 nothing for became VERY popular when I put the Ducks in them.
 That's the sort of knowledge that will always help me remember "my place".
 It's the DUCKS that make me popular.
-<P> I plan on turning ALL those stories into Duck stories eventually
-at which time they'll be improved with slightly (but not much) better art and NO ROSA LETTERING.
+I plan on turning ALL those stories into Duck stories eventually at which time they'll be improved with slightly (but not much) better art and NO ROSA LETTERING.